dimitri/pginstall/README.md

 The *repository server* needs a PostgreSQL database to register a list of extensions, platforms, animals and to manage the extension build queue.

-Setup the necessary bits:
+Setup the necessary bits and start the server:

+    pginstall server setup postgresql://user@host:5432/dbname
     pginstall server start

-Then open your browser at `http://localhost:8042/`, maybe replacing `localhost` with the hostname of the *repository server* you are setting up.
-By default the respository server listens on port `8042`, you can edit that setting before starting the server:
+Then check that it's running fine:

+    pginstall server status
-    pginstall config set listen-port 12345
+    pginstall server config

-Once started time, the web interface of the repository server will guide you through some more setup that you need to consider, or you can use the following commands:
+Note that the configuration active at this point is the default in-memory set of settings that allow you getting started.
+You might want to change several of the settings in place, using the following commands:

     pginstall config set dburi postgresql://user@host:5432/dbname
     pginstall config set listen-port 8042
     pginstall config set archive-path "/var/cache/pginstall"

+As soon as you use the `pginstall config set` command, a configuration file is created to save your preferences in `~/.pginstall.ini`.

 ### Setting up a Buildfarm Animal